Logarithmic Comparison with smooth boundary divisor in Mixed Hodge Modules

-Note that, to make the multi-indexed Kashiwara-Malgrange filtration satisfy (\ref{E:strict for x_i}) and (\ref{E:strict for p_i}), instead of requiring that $\mathcal{M}$ is of normal crossing type respect to $D$, we only need to assume that $\mathcal{M}$ is of normal crossing type respect to $D'$, where $D'$ is a normal crossing divisor that contains $D$.
-One advantage of such assumtion is that it behaves well when we do induction on the number of components on the boundaries.
+In particular, if $\mathcal{M}$ is a strict coherent $\widetilde{\mathscr{D}}_X$-module of normal crossing type with respect to $D$, then we have that $\mathbf{V}^D_\bullet$ is V-compatible, \cite[3.11.
+Proposition.]{Sa90}, \cite[Lemma 11.2.20.]{SS16}.
+More generally, it also holds if $\mathcal{M}$ is of normal crossing type with respect to $D'$, where $D'$ is a normal crossing divisor that contains $D$.
+Of course, if $D$ is smooth, as long as $\mathcal{M}$ underlies a mixed Hodge module, or more generally, is $\mathbb{R}$-specializable along $D$, $V^D$ is trivially V-compatible.

+Note that the previous definition is different from the compatibility of the $n$ $V$-filtrations on $\mathcal{M}$, in \cite{Sa88}, which we will not use in this paper.